digitallabor-berlin/eudiw-sca/README.md

 ## SCA

-This paper describes how the mechanics of the [Request to sign](openid4vp-r2s.md) might be used to perform SCA within a baning context.
+This paper describes how the mechanics of the [Request to sign](openid4vp-r2s.md) might be used to perform SCA within a banking context.

 - [SCA based on OpenID4VP using OpenBanking](openbanking-r2s.md)